aFunnyBit/aFunnyBit.github.io/_posts/2017-12-22-Buying-alt-coins.md

 Fees are calculated dynamically on Coinbase.
 Please review their support page at [https://support.coinbase.com/customer/en/portal/articles/2109597-coinbase-pricing-fees-disclosures?b_id=13521](https://support.coinbase.com/customer/en/portal/articles/2109597-coinbase-pricing-fees-disclosures?b_id=13521)

 If you want to avoid coinbase fees you should use [gdax](https://www.gdax.com/trade) which is automatically created for you after creating a Coinbase account.

+### How Can I Donate To You

+Cool!
+It will definitely help me pay for newborn diapers by donating to:

+BTC: `18akVRtGz4PnXArP7cVoqcXV5sT8Y3Avcv`

+ETH: `0x5A7F83db3281139fB382A4D1F4b51a9D007BF1e9`

+LTC: `Lh4LHYSV7nMu5izWjMwjB6QUJHNi9brHLw`